 Tompkins Wake's franchising law experts have significant experience acting for franchisors and franchisees, tailoring our approach to reflect the often unique and complex nature of franchise relationships.

 Franchise business models can present unique legal and commercial issues with business laws and franchise-specific regulations which vary across jurisdictions (country to country).
-Our global connection as the exclusive New Zealand member of the First Law International legal network ensures we can support clients wherever they chose to operate or establish business relationships.
+Our global connection as the exclusive New Zealand member of Multilaw, an elite legal network, ensures we can support clients wherever they chose to operate or establish business relationships.

 Our multi-disciplinary approach provides access to experience and expertise across Tompkins Wake, including specialists in banking and finance, intellectual property, commercial property and litigation to ensure our clients have access to the specialist skills and advice they require.